huggingface/transformers/model_cards/smanjil/German-MedBERT/README.md

 # German Medical BERT

 This is a fine-tuned model on Medical domain for German language and based on German BERT.
+This model has only been trained to improve on target task (Masked Language Model).
+It can later be used to perform a downstream task of your needs, while I performed it for NTS-ICD-10 text classification task.

 ## Overview
 **Language model:** bert-base-german-cased